NetSPI/xssValidator/README.md

 	$ mv /path/to/libs/*.jar /path/to/xssValidator/burp-extender/lib/

 Now, navigate to the burp-extender/bin/burp directory:

 	$ cd burp-extender/bin/burp

 Build the jar using Apache ant:

 	$ ant

-After this has completed you should see a `BUILD SUCCESSFUL' message.
+After this has completed you should see a BUILD SUCCESSFUL message.
 The .jar file is located in burp-extender/bin/burp/xssValidator.jar.
 Import this into Burp.

 Usage
 -----